BIOCHEMISTRY - DR. JAKUBOWSKI

 The names given to kinases shows the substrate which is phosphorylated by the enzyme.
 For example:

-In this chapter we will review the activation by extracellular signals of 5 different protein kinases within the cell.
+In this chapter we will review the activation by extracellular signals of the kinases in red in the table above.
 These kinases phosphorylate other proteins within the cell and through associated conformational and charge changes, the phosphorylated proteins are either activated or inhibited in the expression of biological activity.

 Figure: five major protein kinases